TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml510/README.txt

 * The FLASH memory can be programmed using GRMON

-* The LEON3 processor can run up to 80 - 90 MHz on the board
-  in the typical configuration.
+* The LEON processor can run up to 80 - 90 MHz on the board in the typical configuration.

 * The design has two I2C masters.
 One is connected to the main IIC bus